 Suggestions for Handling Editor

-You may Request an Editor to be assigned to your paper.
+It is mandatory to request an Editor to be assigned to your paper.
 The request will be taken under advisement by the Editor-in-Chief who initially receives your manuscript.
-Your manuscript will be assigned on to the relevant Editor if feasible however if not it will be assigned to another appropriate editor as determined by the Editor-in-Chief.
+Your manuscript will be assigned on to the relevant Editor if feasible; however, if not it will be assigned to another appropriate Editor as determined by the Editor-in-Chief.

 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.